keijack/kjservlet/README.md

 As this file runs only once when the runtime environment initializing, so it is recommended that all the objects that used by all (or at lease most) of the controller's function should be put here, just like the database connection pool object, some of your own configurations just like the AWS's access key and access secret.

-The most common configuration you would use here is the $appEnv, which affects your routes, the location of your controller scripts, the MVC resolver, and the interceptors, all of which have already discussed in above chapters.
+The most common configuration you would use here is the $webapp, which affects your routes, the location of your controller scripts, the MVC resolver, and the interceptors, all of which have already discussed in above chapters.

 ## Other Object That Provided
 We provide some objects to simplify your coding.
 And more and more plugins are coming.